A Brief History

 On September 16, 1920, years before the great stock market crashes of 1929 and 2008, some unknown, disaffected malcontents showed the fat cats of Wall Street some serious financial terrorism of their own by setting off a bomb in a horse-drawn wagon in front of J.P.
 Morgan Bank in New York’s financial district.

-The perpetrators were never caught, and anarchists to members of various revolutionary and anti-capitalist groups were suspected.
+The perpetrators were never caught, and anarchists to members of various revolutionary and anti-capitalist groups were suspected of committing the crime.
 Investigation showed that the bomb consisted of 100 pounds of dynamite and 500 pounds of metal sash weights meant to act as projectiles.
 The bomb was set off with a timer, and, of course, the wagon’s driver was not around when it went off.

-The massive explosion killed 38 people and the horse and seriously injured at least 143 more.
-200 to 300 more people suffered lesser injuries but were still stunned and bleeding.
-The blast caused massive property damage as well, with estimated damages of $2 million (at least $23 million in today’s dollars).
+The massive explosion killed 38 people as well as the poor horse and seriously injured at least 143 more people.
+200 to 300 more victims suffered lesser injuries but were still stunned and bleeding.
+The blast caused massive property damage as well, with estimated damages of $2 million (or at least $23 million in today’s dollars).

 One quick-thinking 17-year-old messenger stole a car and shuttled 30 injured people to the hospital, while others tended likewise to the injured and dying.
 To avoid a panic, trading on the New York Stock Exchange was quickly shut down.

-One theory is that the bomb was retaliation for the miscarriage of justice when Sacco and Venzetti had been arrested for robbery just a few months before.
+One theory is that the bomb was retaliation for the miscarriage of justice when Sacco and Vanzetti had been arrested for robbery just a few months before.
 Another theory is that the bomb was left by Italian anarchists who were upset over the deportation of their leader, Luigi Galeani.
 President Harding’s administration even investigated the possibility of Soviet involvement.
-The leading theory, however, seems to center on the Italian anarchists who had been engaging in a bombing campaign throughout the U.S. for years before the Wall Street Bombing and would continue to do so for 12 years after.
+The leading theory, however, seems to center on the Italian anarchists who had been engaging in a bombing campaign throughout the U.S. for years before the Wall Street Bombing and would continue to do so for another 12 years after the Wall Street bombing.
 Still, if this group was truly responsible, it is not conclusively known.

 Should people express their discontent with bombs?
 Apparently this form of expression has been going on for a long time, and is not just a recent development.
 Will it ever end?
 Let us know what you think.